usermkwon12ucsd/cse15l-lab-reports/Lab_report1.md

 ## ls:

+1) #code block
-1) [user@sahara ~]$ ls
+   [user@sahara ~]$ ls
 lecture1
-2) Working under directory: /home
+3) Working under directory: /home
-3) ls command list the files and directories directory under working directory which is just lecture directory in this case.
+4) ls command list the files and directories directory under working directory which is just lecture directory in this case.
-4) No output error
+5) No output error

 ## cd: